klickyfan/development-machine-builder/README.md

 **Testing**

-This script was tested on a VMware VM (Kim-Test) running Windows 10 (64-bit), and on a similarly provisioned laptop (my third Dell).
+This script was tested on a VMware VM ("Kim-Test") running Windows 10 (64-bit), and on a similarly provisioned laptop (my third Dell).

 **Known Bugs**